SickanEkman/Philosophy-I/Kunskapsteori och vetenskapsfilosofi/Pritchard/Chapter4.md

 ## Foundationalism

 :bulb: :brain: **(Classical) foundationalism**
-Foundamentalism is an option that accepts that we can not in fact - at least not all the time - support our beliefs (Agrippas 1:st).
+Foundationalism is an option that accepts that we can not in fact - at least not all the time - support our beliefs (Agrippas 1:st).
 And we don't need to since some beliefs are *self-justing*.
 When I start my chain of justifications I will eventually end up with a special self-justified foundamental belief which stands by itself and does not need any further support.

 This view is the most popular one.
 Seven goatings.